- Metal works

-The iron surface is polished by filing to remove surface rust, dirt, and stains.
+The iron surface is polished by filing to remove any rust, dirt, or stains on the surface.

 The iron base is fixed into a work stand made of pine resin and stone powder.
-The iron base surface is filed or polished with sandpaper to smooth.
+The iron base surface is filed and polished with sandpaper until the surface becomes smooth.

 After deciding the inlay patterns and layout, a design is either directly drawn on the base with a brush, or onto a sheet of thin paper, which is transferred to the base by using a graver.
 The artisans are free to display their creativity in this important process.

-Using a hammer and graver, the base is engraved with fine lines in four directions: vertical, horizontal, and diagonals.
-The lines are so fine, about 16 fit into a 1 millimeter square; in addition vertical lines are cut deep, and horizontal ones are shallower.
+Using a hammer and graver, the base is engraved with fine lines in four directions: vertical, horizontal, and diagonal.
+These lines are called nunome.
+The lines are so fine, about 16 fit into a 1 millimeter square.
+Vertical lines are cut deep, while the horizontal ones are adjusted to be shallower.

 - 6. Cutting out Motifs

-A typical inlay flower design will be made up of leaves, petals, etc., and these individual shapes are cut from gold, silver, or electrum (gold and silver alloy) sheets.
-A roller is used to ensure a uniform sheet thickness, which is about four times that of Kyo Zogan (Kyoto-style inlay).
-This extra thickness gives a deeper impression characteristic of Higo Zogan.
-Motifs are cut out from the metal sheet, placed on a dish, and heated to soften and increase the degree of adhesion with the iron base; this process is known as namashi.
+Parts for the inlay design are made from gold, silver, or electrum (gold and silver alloy) sheets.
+A roller is used to make the sheet a uniform thickness, which is about four times thicker than that of Kyo Zogan (Kyoto-style inlay).
+This extra thickness gives Higo Zogan a dignified and imposing impression.
+Motifs are cut out from the metal sheet, placed on a dish, and heated to soften and increase the degree of adhesion with the iron base.
+This process is known as namashi.

 - 7. Hammering

-Any excess gold metal of the petals is trimmed according to the design, and the metal surfaces are beaten by using a special hammer until they are smooth.
-In this process the nunome patterns on the petals disappear, and the iron base and the gold of the petals will be closely bonded.
+Any excess gold metal of the motifs are trimmed according to the design, and the metal surfaces are beaten with a special hammer until they are smooth.
+In this process the nunome patterns on the motifs disappear, and the iron base and the motifs will be firmly attached.

 - 9. Polishing

-The surface is rubbed to polish, and further beaten with the deer horn rod and a hammer to tighten.
+The surface is rubbed for polishing, and is further beaten with the deer antler rod and hammer.

-A pencil-shaped iron rod is used to scrape away all traces of the nunome from the iron base, after which the surface is made smoother with a kisaki tool.
+A pencil-shaped iron rod is used to scrape away all traces of the nunome from the iron base, after which the surface is smoothened with a tool called kisaki.

-Several types of polishing rods are used to return the iron base surface to its original smooth condition.
+Several types of polishing rods are used to smoothen the iron base surface to its original condition.

 The detailed parts of the inlay design are completed using a hairline engraver, after which the surface is polished with an abrasive to finish the inlay work.

-The polished iron base is removed from the work stand and any attached resin and dirt removed.
-It is then placed in a nitric acid solution diluted with water until the surface tarnishes slightly; then ammonia is added to neutralize the solution.
+The polished iron base is removed from the work stand and any resin and dirt on the surface is removed.
+It is then placed in a nitric acid solution diluted with water until the surface tarnishes slightly.
+Then ammonia is added to neutralize the solution.
 The iron base is removed and held under running water.
 This process creates a rough base surface, allowing rust to evenly develop.

 - 14. Rusting

-Liquid to encourage rust is applied all over the iron base surface, which is then heated over a flame to develop rust.
+Liquid for rusting is applied evenly on the iron base surface, which is then heated over a flame to develop rust.
 After heating, the base is cooled and dried.
-The rust liquid is again applied and the same process is repeated.
-Depending on the temperature and humidity, rust development varies; it is important to evenly rust the whole surface.
+The rusting liquid is again applied and the same process is repeated.
+As the development of rust varies depending on the temperature and humidity, it is important to make sure that the whole surface rusts evenly.

-The base is left one night, and then boiled in tea for 30 minutes.
-The tannin in tea leaves neutralizes iron oxidation, stops rust, and also changes the rust color to the deep black of Higo Zogan.
-The base is then removed and cooled with water, and after draining, is held over a flame until white smoke is produced, and the base is removed.
+The base is left for one night, and then boiled in tea for 30 minutes.
+The tannin in tea leaves neutralizes iron oxidation, stops the rusting, and also changes the rust color to the deep black color of Higo Zogan.
+The base is then removed and cooled with water.
+After draining, it is held over a flame until white smoke is produced, and the base is removed.

 - 16. Heating

-Camellia oil mixed with lamp soot is painted on the base, which is again heated.
+Camellia oil mixed with soot is painted on the base, and the base is heated again.
 By repeatedly painting and heating, a coat is formed on the surface and further rusting prevented.
 Finally, the surface is polished with camellia oil to beautifully bring out the gold and silver patterns.
 This is followed by shading or engraving to finish.